-Bridgestone, in partnership with Food & Trees for Africa (FTFA), is helping its employees uplift their communities.
-Through this collaboration, Neo Mathabe Special School in Brits, North West, will receive long-term funding and support to develop food gardens.
+Bridgestone, in partnership with Food & Trees for Africa (FTFA), is helping its employees uplift their communities by planting ‘gardens for the future’.
+Through this collaboration, Neo Mathabe Special School in Brits, North West, will receive long-term funding and support to develop sustainable food gardens.

 In its 30 years of operation, FTFA has planted thousands of food gardens around the country, ensuring that school children and communities have access to nutritious food.
 Through its work, FTFA has trained tens of thousands of educators and students how to grow their own food and care for their environment.